SajanaB/weather-app/README.md

 This project is about designing simple weather app with below mentioned features:

 ## Temperature
-The app shows the temperature of the searched city in Farenheit.
+The app shows the temperature of the searched city in Fahrenheit.

 ## Weather mood and location
 The app shows if the weather is clear, sunny etc.